-The confirmation of Uzbekistan's ratings at 'BB-' and change of the outlook to developing reflects, one the one hand, sustainable level of public debt and decent economic performance in 2021, and, on the other hand, potential further worsening of Russian economic stance, which would negatively affect the economy of Uzbekistan.
+The confirmation of Uzbekistan's ratings at 'BB-' with stable outlook reflects, one the one hand, sustainable level of public debt and decent economic performance in 2021, and, on the other hand, potential headwinds from the war in Ukraine.

 The economy of Uzbekistan remains actively developing and the government remains committed to continuing the ongoing structural reforms.
-However, Russian military invasion of Ukraine and subsequent imposure of hefty sanctions on Russia, a country which plays an important role for the economy of Uzbekistan being its second largest trade partner and a residence for many Uzbek workers, whose remittances to Uzbekistan compile a significant share of households' income in Uzbekistan, can negatively affect the credit ratings of Uzbekistan.
+However, Russian military invasion of Ukraine and subsequent imposition of hefty sanctions on Russia, Uzbekistan's second largest trade partner and a residence for many Uzbek workers, whose remittances to Uzbekistan compile a significant share of households' income in Uzbekistan, can negatively affect the economic stance of Uzbekistan.
 Potential negative developments of the pandemic might also negatively affect the ratings.